vbrazao/FFCWS_fathers_employment/README.md

 # FFCWS: Using the Future of Families Data to Explore the Role of Race and Employment on IPV Perpetration

-This repository contains files necessary for inspecting and reproducing analyses conducted by Priya Devendran (Deakin University) and Vasco Brazão (no affiliation) using the Fragile Families and Child Wellbeing dataset (public use data, waves 1 and 2).
+This repository contains files necessary for inspecting and reproducing analyses conducted by Priya Devendran (Deakin University) and Vasco Brazão (independent researcher) using the Fragile Families and Child Wellbeing dataset (public use data, waves 1 and 2).

+We thank freelancer Niels Markwat, PhD ([ORCID](https://orcid.org/0000-0002-9884-0707)), for helping us test and improve the computational reproducibility of this repository.

 The following is an overview of the repository (the hierarchy of the list mirrors the hierarchy within the directory):